omarsbu/200-MHz-Bandwidth-Oscilloscope-/Signal Processing/README.md

 gigabits of memory to store all of the samples before processing them!
 Since we do not have enough memory to process all of the samples at once, we will need a buffer to process parts of the signal and then reconstruct the waveform from the segmented data.
 In order to do this, we will need to obtain a time-frequency representation of the signal that will provide insight to how its various frequency components change over time.
 We can obtain a time-frequency representation of a signal using two primary methods: the Short-Time Fourier Transform (STFT) and the Wavelet Transform

-The STFT takes a fragment of the signal and performs an FFT on it to obtain the signal's frequency content during that specific time interval.
+The STFT involves taking a fragments (windows) of the signal and performing FFTs on them to obtain the signal's frequency content during specific time intervals.
 By performing FFTs on isolated time segments of the signal, we can obtain a time-frequency representation which can be used to reconstruct the signal later on.
-This method is not perfect, however, since it requires a trade off between temporal and spectral resolution.
+This method is not perfect, however, since the width of the window creates a trade off between temporal and spectral resolution.
+Shorter windows increase temporal resolution but reduce frequency resolution, while longer windows increase frequency resolution but reduce temporal resolution.
+This is because longer periods cannot fit inside of a narrow window so low frequency information becomes more uncertain when increasing time resolution.
+Conversely, longer periods can fit inside of a wider window at the cost of it being less localized in time.